wp-tools/wp-docker-starter/README.md

 ### Why another WordPress Docker project?

 This project is primarily for me to document my own processes.
-This is a started project with the intent of ending up with a project that probably won't look anything like this.
+This is a starter project with the intent of ending up with a project that probably won't look anything like this.
 In fact, I recommend running `rm -rf .git` straight away to detach from this repo.